 I am a third-year doctoral student at New College, Oxford.
+I hold an MA in Cultural, Intellectual, and Visual History from the Warburg Institute, and a BA in Musicology from King's College London.
 My DPhil project is generously funded by the Clarendon Fund, New College, and the Faculty of Medieval and Modern Languages at Oxford.
-I hold an MA in Cultural, Intellectual, and Visual History from the Warburg Institute, and a BA in Musicology from King's College London.

 My work explores the critical relationship between language and experience across monastic and courtly cultures in the long twelfth century.
-Through a comparative reading of Old Occitan courtly lyric and coeval monastic meditations, my doctoral research examines intersubjectivity as a central sociolinguistic motor of high medieval culture.
-I argue that these sources sought to foster social compliance precisely through the elicitation of individual agency, often paradoxically represented in hyperbolic forms of divergence.
-The discourse underpinning these texts was self-consciously grounded in the notion that social cohesion could not be achieved through collectivist rhetoric alone, but instead depended upon the institutionalisation of personal intentionality.
-This logic, I suggest, was fundamentally predicated on a cultural awareness of the gap between the conventionality of language and the ineffability of experience.
-By analysing this tension, my work aims to contribute not only to the intellectual historiography of the High Middle Ages, but also to current debates in anthropology and linguistics.
+Through a comparative analysis of troubadour lyric, coeval monastic meditations, scholastic theories of language and agency, and high medieval conceptions of social organisation, my thesis uncovers a discourse of social cohesion which rested not on collectivist ideology but on the institutionalisation and active elicitation of individual agency.
+This logic was predicated on a profound cultural awareness of the tension between the conventionality of social language and the ineffability of personal experience.
+By tracing the ways in which this tension was negotiated, my study contributes both to the intellectual historiography of the High Middle Ages and to contemporary debates in anthropology and linguistics.

 My interests include courtliness, mystical theology, scholastic thought, and Franciscan culture.
 I am a member of the Society for the History of Emotions, the Mystical Theology Network, and I am currently working as part of the MUSLIVE research project on the historical anthropology of high medieval French song.
 Although my primary field is intellectual history, my methodology draws also on literary theory, philosophical anthropology, phenomenology, ethnomusicology, and performance studies.